awesomephant/al-studio-website/projects/together-as-one.md

 ---
 layout: project
 title: Together as One
-subtitle: A mural about hope and unity for the Kensington + Chelsea Art Week
+subtitle: A mural about hope and unity for Kensington + Chelsea Art Week
 date: 2021-01-06T17:23:48.377Z
 start_year: 2021
 end_year: 2021